Exp-Communicate-Using-Markdown-Cohort-1/series-communicate-using-markdown-sid7367/index.md

 Loading the titanic dataset using seaborn library and storing it in a dataframe df

 ```
+- [ ] Complete the task list section.

-- [x] Using headers as markdown in github
+- [x] Using headers as markdown in github.